IBM/tfxjs/README.md

 # tfxjs

-tfxjs is a terrafrom acceptance test framework built with [mocha](https://mochajs.org/) and [chai](https://www.chaijs.com/) to allow users to quickly create acceptance tests for terraform tmplates.
+tfxjs is a terrafrom acceptance test framework built with [mocha](https://mochajs.org/) and [chai](https://www.chaijs.com/) to allow users to quickly create acceptance tests for terraform templates.

 ---